julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 Physical wounds were rarely treated alone in folk traditions — many healers believed emotional shock, grief, and fear slowed recovery, which is why plants were also chosen for the heart and nerves, not just the skin.

-If you want to explore herbs for body, mind and spirit healing, see **[Herbs For Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**.
+If you want to explore herbs beneficial for the mind and spirit, see **[Herbs For Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**.

 ---